Western Fair: The fair

 The Western Fair runs during the second full week of September, starting on Friday and ending on Sunday.

 The original basis for the Western Fair was agricultural displays, arts and crafts, and vendors, with a heavy emphasis on competition.
 Later additions included the midway and booked entertainment acts.
 A seasonal harness racetrack was opened in 1961, with simulcast betting added later.
 The racetrack was later separated from the fair proper.

 The only 24-hour food vendor at the Western Fair, St. Anne's Church, served meals at the Western Fair from 1947 until 2015, with the proceeds going to local charities and to fund church activities.
 In 2016, St. Anne's Church did not renew its contract after new regulations restricted its operations to fair open hours only, which would have forced it to operate at a loss.

 Facilities

 The Western Fairgrounds are open 12 months a year.
-In addition to the fair itself, the fairgrounds are also home to the Western Fair Raceway, the OLG casino slot machines, an agricultural complex, and several large buildings which are frequently rented out for events.
+In addition to the fair itself, the fairgrounds are also home to the horse racing Western Fair Raceway, the OLG casino slot machines, an agricultural complex, and several large buildings which are frequently rented out for events.
 It also used to be home to the former Western Fair Museum and Archives and the former IMAX theatre, both of which closed in 2005.
 The IMAX theatre was taken over by London Musical Theatre Productions in 2007.